Chase Brokerage Review

 Lack of cash management tools.
 Surprising, given the broker’s relationship with the J.P.
 Morgan family of companies.

-The do-it-yourself accounts have no minimum deposit requirement and cost nothing.
+The Chase brokerage accounts have no minimum deposit requirement and cost nothing.
 They also offer a lot more investment vehicles (with no conflict of interest).
 Besides exchange traded funds, there are mutual funds, stocks, options, and bonds.

-Most trades inside a self-directed account will have no commissions, although there are a few exceptions.
+Most trades inside a Chase brokerage account will have no commissions, although there are a few exceptions.
 Option trades have a per-contract fee of 65 cents, while some bonds on the secondary market will cost $1 per bond with a $10 minimum commission.
 All mutual funds available through J.P.
-Morgan Self-Directed Investing have no loads and no transaction fees.
+Morgan Investing have no loads and no transaction fees.

-There are no flat annual fees on either account system (robo or self-directed).
+There are no flat annual fees on either account system.
 A joint or individual account can be opened in either management mode.

 J.P.
 Morgan Investing does not offer annuities, futures, forex, cryptocurrencies, or foreign assets.